webbtj/music-site/logic-guns.md

 ---

 ### Logic & Guns is HERE!!!
-The New EP is available at the following digital outlets, the CD pre-order is available on [Bandcamp](https://tjwebb.bandcamp.com/album/logic-guns) as well, shipping out in August.
+The New EP is available at the following digital outlets, the CD is available on [Bandcamp](https://tjwebb.bandcamp.com/album/logic-guns) as well as all three Taz Records locations in the Halifax area.
 Check back often and keep an eye on social media for more digital outlets!

 [Bandcamp](https://tjwebb.bandcamp.com/album/logic-guns)